-For the three months ended March 31, 2013, potentially dilutive securities include stock options, units that are exchangeable for common stock and long-term incentive performance, or LTIP, units granted under our long-term incentive performance programs that are convertible into units and exchangeable for common stock.
-The only securities that had a dilutive effect for the three months ended March 31, 2013 and 2012 were stock options.
-We accrue dividends when they are declared.
+For the three months ended March 31, 2013, potentially dilutive securities include options to purchase shares of Simon Property common stock and long-term incentive performance units, or LTIP units.
+The only security that had a dilutive effect for the three months ended March 31, 2013 and 2012 were stock options of Simon Property.
+We accrue distributions when they are declared.